 Westminster has been bursting with rebellions, U-turns and resignations this week after the Tory MP Owen Paterson was found to have broken parliamentary rules on lobbying.
 But what does the term mean?

 Lobbying is when individuals, businesses, trade unions, groups or charities try to get a government to change its policies.
 "Political persuasion" might be a better term.

 How does it happen?

 Lobbyists make their case to ministers, MPs or officials.
-They can write, email, text, phone, video call or turn up in person in Parliament to do it, although the latter hasn't happened over the past year due to Covid-19 restrictions.
+They can write, email, text, phone, video call or turn up in person in Parliament to do it, although the latter hasn't happened much over the past two years due to Covid-19 restrictions.